Marisken Surgery: Treatment, Procedure & Experiences

 Not every practice has laser equipment; potentially higher costs |

-Fine or multiply pointed Marisken |
+Fine or multiple pointed skin tags |

 What influences the decision?

-- Size and location of the Mariske
+- Size and location of the skin tag

 - Skin sensitivity and existing anal eczema